 - B2.1 Determine what content is suitable and optimal given the audience, medium and purpose.
-Identify and either recommend or make appropriate deletions (e.g., to remove repetitive, irrelevant or otherwise superfluous material) and additions (e.g., to fill gaps in content or strengthen transitions between sections) in both text and visual elements to make the entirety of the material suitable and optimal. - B2.2 Recognize and either query or resolve instances of questionable accuracy (e.g., anachronisms in fiction), inadequate research, imbalanced content and lack of focus. - B2.3 Recognize and recast material that would be better presented in another form (e.g., number-laden text as a table, descriptive material as a diagram or infographic, a long run-in series of points as a vertical list, a lengthy digression as an appendix). - B2.4 Select, create or secure appropriate visual elements (e.g., images, video, figures), if necessary, in keeping with the requirements and constraints of the publication (e.g., budget, schedule, format, medium).
-Determine the appropriate content and length of captions and titles. - B2.5 Identify, create or suggest appropriate supplementary and reference material (e.g., glossaries, endnotes, links). - B2.6 Prepare or secure accurate and complete supplemental material (e.g., audio and video, pop-ups, mastheads, front and back matter). - B2.7 Determine whether any permissions are necessary (e.g., for quotations, visual elements, audio).
-Flag these copyright and permissions issues or bring the matter to the attention of the appropriate person; document all related efforts. - B2.8 Detect and flag any suspected occurrences of plagiarism.
-Discuss your concerns with the author first if possible and ask for revision.
-If not rectified at this stage, escalate to the appropriate person; document all related efforts.
+Identify and either recommend or make appropriate deletions (e.g., to remove repetitive, irrelevant or otherwise superfluous text or other elements) and additions (e.g., to fill gaps in content or strengthen transitions between sections) in both text and visual elements to make the entirety of the material suitable and optimal. - B2.2 Recognize and either query or resolve instances of questionable accuracy (e.g., anachronisms in fiction), inadequate research, imbalanced content and lack of focus. - B2.3 Recognize and recast text that would be better presented in another form (e.g., number-laden text as a table, text as a diagram or infographic, a long run-in series of points as a vertical list, a lengthy digression as an appendix). - B2.4 Select, create or secure appropriate visual elements (e.g., images, video, figures) in keeping with the requirements and constraints of the material (e.g., budget, schedule, format, medium).
+Determine the appropriate content of captions and titles. - B2.5 Identify, create or suggest appropriate supplementary and reference material (e.g., glossaries, endnotes, links). - B2.6 Prepare or secure accurate and complete supplemental material (e.g., audio and video, pop-ups, mastheads, front and back matter). - B2.7 Determine whether any permissions are necessary (e.g., for quotations, visual elements, audio).
+Flag these copyright and permissions issues or bring the matter to the attention of the appropriate person; document all related efforts.

+B2.8 Detect and flag any suspected occurrences of plagiarism.
+Discuss your concerns with the most appropriate party.
+If not rectified at this stage, escalate if possible, and document all related efforts.